Pilsko: History and geography

 The upper part of Pilsko is flat and made of limestone, covered by grass and mountain pine.
 On the northeastern slope, along yellow tourist trail, there is a cross, commemorating one of the first victims of the 1939 Invasion of Poland, a Border Defence Corps Corporal, Franciszek Basik.

 In 1967, the government of Czechoslovakia created a nature reserve in Slovak side of Pilsko, with an area of 809 hectares.
 The Polish nature reserve, created in 1971, covers 105 hectares.
 The peak provides views of the Western Beskids, the Tatras, and sometimes the eastern slopes of the Sudetes.
 Two skiing centers operate on slopes in the area of Korbielów.
 In the 1990s more than 10 hectares of forests were cleared for construction of ski trails, which resulted in protests of ecological organizations both from Poland, and former Czechoslovakia.
 Pilsko has a tourist mountain hut, 1330 m above sea level, near a junction of hiking trails.

 Accident

-Pilsko was the site of a 1980 incident (pl), when a group of athletes with their coach were lost in a blizzard and fog, resulting in three boys dying of hypothermia.
+Pilsko was the site of a 1980 incident, when a group of athletes with their coach were lost in a blizzard and fog, resulting in three boys dying of hypothermia.